 Edwin H. Humphrey began his tenure as a Clermont County Commissioner on Nov.
-12, 2008, and currently serves as President of the Board.
-He is immediate past president of the County Commissioners Association of Ohio (CCAO).
+12, 2008, and serves as Vice President of the Board for 2019.
+He is past president of the County Commissioners Association of Ohio (CCAO).
 He is past president of the Ohio-Kentucky-Indiana Regional Council of Governments Board of Directors, and is currently a member of the board.
-Mr. Humphrey was appointed by Gov. John Kasich to serve on the statewide Emergency Services Internet Protocol Network Steering Committee to represent CCAO.
+Mr. Humphrey was appointed by former Gov. John Kasich to serve on the statewide Emergency Services Internet Protocol Network Steering Committee to represent CCAO.

 He also serves on the Clermont County CIC, Inc., the Clermont County Investment Advisory Committee, and the Adams/Clermont Solid Waste Management District Board of Directors.